Goosehill Hall Holiday Cottages Handbook

 Blue John Cavern has a long narrow staircase down, returning by the same route, with a slightly larger area in the middle where the two tour groups in the Cavern will pass each other.

 THE CASTLE Peveril Castle, dating back to Norman times, is run by English Heritage.
+There is 25% discount to cottage guests - ask John or Helen for a voucher.

 FURTHER AFIELD Hathersage Pool is an outdoor pool and has reopened.
 Again you need to pre-book.
 Click here for Hathersage Pool website